top of page

 Burnt Static

-We lit sparkers behind the trees.
+We lit sparklers behind the trees.

 Your hands were shaking, but you smiled anyway.